walsh9/hey-look-at-this/README.md

 # Todo

 - Tests
-- Allow embedding other things (instagram?, youtube?)
+- Support embeds from other links (e.g. Instagram, Youtube, Soundcloud...)
-- Maybe do this with oembed
+- Maybe use oembed for this
+- Connect with a URL shortening API
 - Clean up code